Self-hosted SDKs

 Fern SDK generation runs on Fern’s infrastructure by default.
 Self-hosting allows you to run SDK generation on your own infrastructure.
 Use self-hosting if your organization:

-When you self-host, you’re responsible for infrastructure management and SDK distribution.
+When you self-host, you’re responsible for infrastructure management, SDK distribution, and computing SDK version numbers.
 Self-hosted SDK generation includes all Fern SDK features.

 Unless you have specific requirements that prevent using Fern’s default hosting, we recommend using our managed cloud generation solution for easier setup and maintenance.